WHITE PAPER

 Changing how legal professionals draft their work product won’t just happen, even with the best tool on the market.
 You will need a strategic approach and buy-in from stakeholders.

-There are four vital principles essential for the success of a change initiative:
+There are four key principles that are essential for the success of a change initiative:

 1. Employees who see the point of the change — and agree with it — are more likely to get on board